 For more information about Isabella you may download her CV/list of QUALIFICATIONS.

 Sara is a professional physiotherapist based in Malmö.
 She is also a dedicated Ashtanga yoga practitioner since 2010 and was in 2019 authorized (level 1) by Sharath Jois to teach the primary series of Ashtanga yoga.
-Sara lived in Mysore, India, 2011-2012 where studied at the KPJAYI with Sharath Jois.
+Sara lived in Mysore, India, 2011-2012 where she studied at the KPJAYI with Sharath Jois.
 She also owned and managed the popular yogi meeting point Santosha Café .
 In July 2018, Sara had the privilege of attending Richard Freeman’s one-month long intensive course in Boulder, Colorado, USA.
 Sara has been Isabella’s apprentice since 2015 and regularly assists her in Mysore class.
 Sara teaches the Thursday evening Mysore class .

 “I’m continuously fascinated by how yoga much yoga contributes to each aspect in life”, says Sara.

 Miho started practising yoga in 2004, with the aim to improve her concentration and find a good physical complement to the sedentary work as a translator.
 After trying different types of yoga, she found Ashtanga yoga in 2007.
 She has since studied with several senior teachers such as Chuck Miller, John Scott, Tarik Thami ad Michael Stone.
 Miho became Isabella’s apprentice in 2012 continues to deepen her knowledge of yoga with Isabella’s guidance.
 She assists/covers classes regularly and teaches the Tuesday evening Mysore class.
 Miho is also a qualified Yin yoga teacher.
-In the summer of 2019 Miho will attend Richard and Mary Freeman’s monthlong intensive course in Boulder, USA.
+In the summer of 2019 Miho will attend Richard Freeman and Mary Taylor’s monthlong intensive course in Boulder, USA.

 “Ashtanga yoga has not only fulfilled my initial expectations, but also given me many precious tools to deal with life and to know myself at a deeper level”, says Miho.